isaaclyman/nyan-cat-festival/README.md

 `start`: (optional) The position where the cat should begin (off-screen).
 The 12 possible values, starting at the bottom of the left side and going clockwise, are `'left-bottom'`, `'left'`, `'left-top'`, `'top-left'`, `'top'`, `'top-right'`, `'right-top'`, `'right'`, `'right-bottom'`, `'bottom-right'`, `'bottom'`, `'bottom-left'`.
 By default, this is `'left'`.

 `end`: (optional) The position where the cat should end (off-screen).
 This accepts the same values as the `start` option.
 By default, this is `'right'`.

-`rumble`: (optional) An override determining whether this specific cat should rumble.

 `transitionDuration`: (optional) An override duration to use for this cat's transition.